void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

     the change, the package was merged without discussion.

   * General problems related with single points of failure.
-Though this is not an issue now, there was a time where Xtraeme was the single point of failure.
+Though this is not an issue now, there was a time where xtraeme was the single point of failure.
 Through his personal inaction we lost the voidlinux.eu domain.
 We had a lot of trouble getting the project back into a stable state, but through a significant amount of effort we recovered.
-Though newer maintainers probably don't notice this, there are a lot of older developers and users who remember when Xtraeme was all that Void was.
-The project has grown significantly since then, and this is a change I'm not sure Xtraeme ever fully adjusted to.
+Though newer maintainers probably don't notice this, there are a lot of older developers and users who remember when xtraeme was all that Void was.
+The project has grown significantly since then, and this is a change I'm not sure xtraeme ever fully adjusted to.

 ## I feel like you're not telling a lot of stuff, where can I get that context?